-Stress is an ever-present reality for military families, especially those affected by Autism Spectrum Disorder (ASD).
-It affects the entire family.
-And stressors vary from everyday struggles (e.g., financial burden of care and treatment, handling routine chores and tasks, maintaining relationships with family members and friends, etc.) to the challenges associated with military life (e.g., deployment, relocation, etc.).
+Stress is an ever-present reality for military families, especially those affected by Autism Spectrum Disorder (ASD), as it affects the entire family.
 Awareness of these stressors can make these issues easier to bear.

 Caring for a child with ASD can be a major financial burden.
 The cost of deductibles, copays, home safety, repairs, etc. can add up to thousands of extra dollars each year.
 Setting aside as much money as possible now can help cover the cost of future care.